Skip to main content

 1. Provision infrastructure: Ensure PostgreSQL, Redis (if used), and storage volumes are ready.

-2. Configure Keycloak:
+2. Configure authentication:

 • Confirm the GitHub identity provider requests the user:email scopes and disable username/password login flows to keep authentication SSO-only.